-There are several reasons to expect that comparing Trump to Hitler could decrease support for Trump’s policies.
+There are several reasons to expect that comparing Donald Trump to Adolf Hitler could decrease support for policies of the Trump administration.
 First of all, we know that people are very sensitive to how political questions are worded.
-Simply putting the word “Hitler” into a description of a policy could shift respondents’ attitudes towards the policy in a negative direction, for the simple reason that Hitler has a ubiquitously negative connotation.
+Simply putting the word “Hitler” into a description of a policy could shift respondents’ attitudes towards the policy in a negative direction, for the simple reason that the former leader of the Third Reich has a ubiquitously negative connotation.
 Research on priming shows that exposing someone to the word “yellow” will make them more likely to think of a banana than an apple, for instance.
 Similarly, exposing someone to the word “Hitler”, could prime them to think of evil rather than good.
 There could also be a framing effect at work.
-Introducing Hitler to a respondents’ thought process could shift their frame of reference, pushing their estimate of Trump closer to the far end of extreme evil.
-Finally, a comparison to Hitler could function as a piece of information that informs the respondent about something they did not previously know about Trump.
+Introducing Hitler to a respondents’ thought process could shift their frame of reference, pushing their estimate of The Donald closer to the far end of extreme evil.
+Finally, a comparison to Hitler could function as a piece of information that informs the respondent about something they did not previously know about Trump or the Trump administration.

-While many critics of Trump assume the comparison to Hitler is a strong way to undermine his public support, there are also good reasons to believe comparisons to Hitler have no effect, or potentially even a positive effect on attitudes towards Trump’s policies.
+While many critics of Trump assume the comparison to Nazism is a strong way to undermine his public support, there are also good reasons to believe comparisons to the infamous Nazi leader have no effect, or potentially even a positive effect on attitudes towards Trump’s policies.
 First, since the end of World War II, comparisons to Hitler for cheap rhetorical effect have become notoriously commonplace and abused.
 So-called Godwin’s Law suggests that “as an online discussion grows longer, the probability of a comparison involving Hitler approaches 1.”
 The overuse of comparisons to Hitler could leave this rhetorical tactic null and void to contemporary ears.
-Even more counter-intuitively, if respondents happen to really like Trump and his policies, then it could be possible for comparisons to Hitler to actually increase support for Trump’s policies.
+Even more counter-intuitively, if respondents happen to really like Trump and his policies, then it could be possible for such analogies to actually increase support for the U.S. President's policies.
 This would be a theory of motivated reasoning.
-If you like Trump and his policies, then a comparison to Hitler could be experienced as a disruption to your psychological or emotional state, leading you to increase your support for Trump’s policies to counteract this threat to your mental state.
+If you like Trump and his policies, then a comparison to Hitler could be experienced as a disruption to your psychological or emotional state, leading you to increase your support for The Donald's policies to counteract this threat to your mental state.

 Data and Method